Congressional stalemate deepens as Pelosi, Schumer say they won’t budge on coronavirus funding demands - The Boston Globe

 Advertisement

-Pelosi and Schumer had demanded an additional $150 billion for cities and states, $100 billion for hospitals and health-care systems and an additional 15% increase in benefits for food stamp recipients.
+Pelosi and Schumer had demanded an additional $150 billion for cities and states, $100 billion for hospitals and health care systems, and an additional 15 percent increase in benefits for food stamp recipients.

 A bipartisan group of governors on Saturday asked Congress to approve $500 billion in aid for cash-strapped states that are struggling to deal with mounting costs and a loss in revenue triggered by the pandemic.